 National Minimum Wage – a guide for 2024

-Often, we come across employers who believe they pay workers sufficiently above NMW, but are unaware that the minimum level depends on a number of factors.
-In extreme cases, the minimum amount could be in excess of £45,000 per annum!
+This guide is not exhaustive but will help you understand the main difficulties you may face when complying with NMW rules.
+We often work with employers who believe they pay workers sufficiently above NMW, but are unaware that the minimum level depends on a number of factors.
+In extreme cases, the minimum amount could be more than £45,000 per annum!

 We are continuing to see an increase in HMRC’s NMW Enforcement activity and the volume of enquiries they undertake each year, meaning your NMW compliance is more likely to be checked by HMRC.
 Highlights of current HMRC enforcement activity include: